yongkanghe/gke-k10/README.md

 This script based automation allows you to build a ready-to-use Kasten K10 demo environment running on GKE in about 6 minutes.
 For simplicity and cost optimization, the GKE cluster will have only one worker node and be built in the default vpc using the default subnet.
 This is bash shell based scripts which has been tested on Cloud Shell.
 Linux or MacOS terminal has not been tested though it might work as well.

+If you already have a GKE cluster running, you only need 3 minutes to protect containers on GKE cluster by k10-deploy.sh.

 # Here're the prerequisities.
 1. Go to open Google Cloud Shell
 2. Clone the github repo to your local host, run below command